alexmancheno/alexmancheno.github.io/Labs/lab24.md

 > Aim: More practice with recursion

 ## Turning iterative algorithms into recursive ones
-1. In `lab23`, we went over how to approach recursive solutions by figuring out two things: 1) the base case(s) and 2) how to break the problem into smaller subpieces (the recursive calls).
-For today's lab, we'll look into coming up with solutions for algorithms that can be done iteratively, but *recursively* instead.
+1. In `lab24`, we went over how to approach recursive solutions by figuring out two things: 1) the base case(s) and 2) how to break the problem into smaller subpieces (the recursive calls).
+For today's lab, we'll look into coming up with solutions for algorithms that can easily be done iteratively, but *recursively* instead.

 2. Converting iterative algorithms into their recursive implementations can be done by doing the following:
     1. Identify the candidate loop.
 The loop should modify one or more scoped local variables, and then return a result based on their final values.